Measuring the unmeasurable

 “Quite often within IT, there are technically focused people for whom commercial sense of the enterprise is not the key area of focus, , while the opposite is true of those running the business side.
 This creates two different camps which struggle to understand one another.
 Thus, for me, it is critical to create a link between what business needs and what IT provides, thereby changing the conversation they have.
 This change could be as simple as shifting the focus from IT ‘delivering an application to the business’, to something more akin to IT being able to state that it ‘delivers this much value to the business via a particular application’,” adds Davidson.

-What this shift in tone accomplishes, he continues, is to enable the business to view IT more as a partner and a value centre, rather than simply as a cost centre.
+What this shift in tone accomplishes, he continues, is to enable the business to view IT more as a partner and a value center, rather than simply as a cost center.
 This, in turn, improves the alignment between the two and IT is better positioned to support the business.
 In this way it is able to deliver what is required to help the business meet its goals more quickly.

 “As Head of Delivery, my team is responsible for implementing our solutions at clients.
 This is usually the start of a continuous journey, as they mature the concept of cost transparency within their organisation.
 Our team provides advice on how best to accomplish this and also assists the client with the non-technical changes that are required for success.
-This includes changing the corporate mindset, shifting behaviour and redefining roles and responsibilities.”
+This includes changing the corporate mindset, shifting behavior and redefining roles and responsibilities.”

 He explains that his job is basically to implement the solution at clients and be able to demonstrate significant value to them – from what is a very complex issue – within just a few weeks.
 Most forms of cost transparency take months or even years to demonstrate meaningful returns, so to be able to help the client to articulate value within such a short space of time, he adds, is a real game-changer for them.

-“It is quite something to see how people’s faces change when they realise that something that they thought was basically unmeasurable can not only be measured, but that the results can also be used to derive substantial value in a very short space of time.”
+“It is quite something to see how people’s faces change when they realize that something that they thought was basically unmeasurable can not only be measured, but that the results can also be used to derive substantial value in a very short space of time.”

-“Then comes the realisation that this is an ongoing journey, where they will be looking to improve continuously.
+“Then comes the realization that this is an ongoing journey, where they will be looking to improve continuously.
 This is the beauty of our cost transparency solution – it enables such granular levels of understanding that the client can continuously delve deeper, in order to find additional hidden costs that can be managed or improved.
 And from our side, this means an ongoing relationship with the customer, continuously delivering more value through constant improvements and cost cutting measures enabled by this progressive application called Magic Orange.
 For me, this is what makes this job so exciting and rewarding,” concludes Davidson.